abatsakidis/CropBox/README.md

 ## Description ##

-CropBox is a software for the croping images<br>
+CropBox is a software for croping images<br>
 <br>

 ## How To ##